louisedelaigue/SO279_cruise_processing/README.md

 The short cruise report can be found in the main folder of this repo as _SO279_GPF_20-3_089_SCR.pdf_.

 ## Data processing
+All data processing presented in this repo was done by Louise Delaigue and Matthew Humphreys from the NIOZ Royal Netherlands Institute for Sea Research.

 Scripts below are used in the processing of CTD and UWS data.
 Each script's function is briefly highlighted and variables are listed.
 More details can be found in _methods.docx_ (main folder, to be updated).

 All calculations pertainting to the carbonate system were done using the Python toolbox [PyCO2SYS](https://pyco2sys.readthedocs.io/en/latest/) and default carbonic acid dissociation constants (Sulpis et al., 2020).